 '''

 Extending from the default server configuration

 server:

 applicationConnectors:

 - type: https

 port: 8443

-. . . .

 keyStorePath: /path/to/file

 keyStorePassword: changeit

 keyStoreType: JKS

 keyStoreProvider:

 trustStorePath: /path/to/file

 trustStorePassword: changeit

 trustStoreType: JKS

 trustStoreProvider:

 keyManagerPassword: changeit

 needClientAuth: false

 wantClientAuth:

 certAlias: <alias>

 crlPath: /path/to/file

 enableCRLDP: false

 enableOCSP: false

 maxCertPathLength: (unlimited)

 ocspResponderUrl: (none)

 jceProvider: (none)

 validateCerts: false

 validatePeers: false

 supportedProtocols: (JVM default)

 excludedProtocols: [SSL, SSLv2, SSLv2Hello, SSLv3] # (Jetty's default)

 supportedCipherSuites: (JVM default)

 excludedCipherSuites: [.(MD5|SHA|SHA1)$] # (Jetty's default)

 allowRenegotiation: true

 endpointIdentificationAlgorithm: (none)

 '''

 Name De- Description

-fault
+Ivaille fault

-key- StorePat RE- h OUIF The path to the Java key store which contains the host certificate and private key.
+key- RE- The path to the Java key store which contains the host certificate and private key.

+StorePat

 key- RE- The password used to access the key store.

 StorePas

-word syon
+word 5 QUII

-key- JKS The type of key store (usually JKS, PKCS12, JCEKS, Windows-MY}, or Windows-ROOT).
+key- JKS The type of key store (usually JKS, PKCS12, JCEKS, Windows-MY), or Windows-ROOT).

-Store-
+Store- 0110 110 type of ney store (assume the first trace is 111), or will as it is 110 or it.

 Туре

 key- (none The JCE provider to use to access the key store.

-Store- (11011)
+Store- '

 Provider

-trust- The path to the Java key store which contains the CA certificates used to establish trust.
+trust- (none The path to the Java key store which contains the CA certificates used to establish trust.

-StorePat
+StorePat h

-trust- The password used to access the trust store.
+trust- (none The password used to access the trust store.

-StorePas
+StorePas s-

-word 5
+word

 trust- JKS The type of trust store (usually JKS, PKCS12, JCEKS, Windows-MY, or Windows-ROOT).

-Store- 1170 The type of trust store (usually one, TREDIZ, OCENE, WINDOWS-FIL, OF WINDOWS-ROUT).
+Store-

+Type

-Type (none The JCE provider to use to access the trust store.
+trust- (none The JCE provider to use to access the trust store.

-trust- Store- (none o the job provider to use to access the trust store.
+Store-

 Provider

 key- (none The password, if any, for the key manager.

 Man-

 ager-

 Pass-

-word
+word ,

-need- (none Whether or not client authentication is required.
+need- (none) Whether or not client authentication is required.

 Clien-

+tAuth (Wilesham and allow and anti-adian is managed.

+want- Clien- (none) Whether or not client authentication is requested.

 tAuth

-want- (none Whether or not client authentication is requested.

-Clien-

-tAuth

 cer- (none The alias of the certificate to use.

-tAlias
+tAlias (HOH 1) The dilas of the certificate to use.

-crl- (none ) The path to the file which contains the Certificate Revocation List.
+crl- (none The path to the file which contains the Certificate Revocation List.

-Path
+Path (HOH)) The pain to the life which contains the certificate revocation 21st.

 en- false Whether or not CRL Distribution Points (CRLDP) support is enabled.

 able-

 CRLDP

 en- false Whether or not On-Line Certificate Status Protocol (OCSP) support is enabled.

-ableOCS
+ableOCS , , , , , , , , , , , , , , , , , , ,

 max- (un- The maximum certification path length.

 Cert- lim-

 Path- ited)

 Length

 oc- (none The location of the OCSP responder.

 spRe-

 spon-

 derUrl

-jce- · · The name of the JCE provider to use for cryptographic support.
+jce- The name of the JCE provider to use for cryptographic support.

 Provider

+96 date- false

-false Whether or not to validate TLS certificates before starting.
-If enabled, Dropwizard will refuse to ard Contiguration Reference start with expired or otherwise invalid certificates.
+start with expired or otherwise invalid certificates.
 This option will cause unconditional failure in

-date- opwiz start with expired or otherwise invalid certificates.
-This option will cause unconditional failure in

-Certs Dropwizard 1.x until a new validation mechanism can be implemented.
+Certs C 1 Dropwizard 1.x until a new validation mechanism can be implemented.

-vali- false Whether or not to validate TLS peer certificates.
-This option will cause unconditional failure in
+vali- false 1

 date- Dropwizard 1.x until a new validation mechanism can be implemented.